Sumittripathi07/ElectroGet/README.md

-# Gearlogy - Your Electronic Gadgets E-commerce Website
+# ElectroGet - Your Electronic Gadgets E-commerce Website

-Welcome to Gearlogy, your ultimate destination for electronic gadgets!
+Welcome to ElectroGet, your ultimate destination for electronic gadgets!
 This e-commerce website is built using React.js, JavaScript, CSS, and HTML, offering a seamless shopping experience for tech enthusiasts.

 ## Features